Cpt-Dingus/blog-page/docs/Radio/Beginners guide to satellite reception.md

 You are done!
 Feel free to play around with the image settings and enhancements, you can figure it out :)

+> Make sure to check the [common issues header](#common-issues) if you experience any trouble with the decode/product processing.

 ## Alternative LRPT setup (SDR++)
-As of 04/2024, Meteor M2-4 is still in testing and has lately been seen switching bitrates arbitrarily.
+As of the latest commit, Meteor M2-4 is still in testing and has lately been seen switching bitrates arbitrarily.
 It is currently recommended to use [SDR++](https://www.sdrpp.org/) to record the LRPT pass and SatDump's `Offline processing` tab to later decode it.

 1. Open SDR++ and start the radio